Tonbridge to Penshurst Walk

 3. Short Cut, bypassing Penshurst

-1. After going through the squeeze gate turn right onto a grassy path going along the right-hand edge of several large fields (interrupted by a short stretch through a wood) for almost 1 km.
+1. After going through the gate turn right onto a grassy path going along the right-hand edge of several large fields (interrupted by a short stretch through a wood) for almost 1 km.
 At the end of the last field bear right onto a broad tree-lined avenue and resume the directions at [?] in §L.

-4. For the full walk follow a broad grassy path sloping downhill and go through a squeeze gate in the bottom left-hand corner.
-Continue along a field edge for 100m, then back onto CR 12 through another squeeze gate on the left.
+4. For the full walk follow a broad grassy path sloping downhill and go through a small metal gate in the bottom left-hand corner.
+Continue along a field edge for 100m, then back onto CR 12 through another gate on the left.
 Turn right onto the lane, soon passing some fishing lakes on the right.
 In 400m you pass the large car park for Penshurst Place on the right.

 5. From the end of the car park to the main road there is a high brick wall on your right, in the middle of which a locked gate affords you a glimpse of the formal gardens.
 At the end of the driveway go out through a stone and brick archway and keep ahead on the B2176, soon coming to the Leicester Arms Hotel (the suggested lunch stop) on the left-hand side of the road.